AndrewHenderson/css-architecture/README.md

 # The System
 ## Modifiers: a better approach through categorization
 ### Prefixing
 To signal this to the engineer, we can define different types of modifiers.
-For example, “.btn-danger” can be a color modifier, as it only defines a set of colors.
-So instead, we can prefix it with .c-
+For example, `.btn-danger` can be a color modifier, as it only defines a set of colors.
+So instead, we can prefix it with `.c-`
 ```css
 button.c-danger {
  background-color: red !important;